 EDINBURGH CHRISTMAS MARKET

 The festive season in Edinburgh is a spectacular, six-week period run in the heart of Scotland’s capital.
 Against the backdrop of the emblematic Edinburgh castle, the fantastic festive market offers a wide range of local and European crafts, food and drink.
 The Forth 1 Big Wheel provides an amazing general view of the market and Edinburgh’s old town.

 The celebrations of Christmas in Edinburgh take place at three sites.
 Two have a Christmas market (East Princes Street Gardens and Santa Land in West Princes Street Gardens).
 The west end of George Street features an ice-skating rink and food and drink stalls.

 Plan your visit to the Edinburgh Christmas Market

-- ℹ️ The official website of the Edinburgh Christmas Market with practical info (opening dates and times, location and more)
+- ℹ️ The more info about the Edinburgh Christmas Market with practical info (opening dates and times, location and more)

 - 🛌 Where to stay in Edinburgh: choose from a wide selection of accommodation